redis/redis-doc/docs/reference/cluster-spec.md

 (for the sake of redundancy in the documentation) in the `CLUSTER SETSLOT` command documentation.

-Clients first connection and handling of redirections
+### Client connections and redirection handling
----

-While it is possible to have a Redis Cluster client implementation that does not remember the slots configuration (the map between slot numbers and addresses of nodes serving it) in memory and only works by contacting random nodes waiting to be redirected, such a client would be very inefficient.

-Redis Cluster clients should try to be smart enough to memorize the slots configuration.
-However this configuration is not *required* to be up to date.
+To be efficient, Redis Cluster clients maintain a map of the current slot configuration.
+However, this configuration is not *required* to be up to date.
-Since contacting the wrong node will simply result in a redirection, that should trigger an update of the client view.
+When contacting the wrong node results in a redirection, the client can update its internal slot map accordingly.

 Clients usually need to fetch a complete list of slots and mapped node addresses in two different situations:

-* At startup in order to populate the initial slots configuration.
+* At startup, to populate the initial slots configuration
-* When a `MOVED` redirection is received.
+* When the client receives a `MOVED` redirection

-Note that a client may handle the `MOVED` redirection by updating just the moved slot in its table, however this is usually not efficient since often the configuration of multiple slots is modified at once (for example if a replica is promoted to master, all the slots served by the old master will be remapped).
+Note that a client may handle the `MOVED` redirection by updating just the moved slot in its table; however this is usually not efficient because often the configuration of multiple slots will be modified at once.
+For example, if a replica is promoted to master, all of the slots served by the old master will be remapped).
 It is much simpler to react to a `MOVED` redirection by fetching the full map of slots to nodes from scratch.

-In order to retrieve the slots configuration Redis Cluster offers an alternative to the `CLUSTER NODES` command that does not require parsing, and only provides the information strictly needed to clients.

-The new command is called `CLUSTER SLOTS` and provides an array of slots ranges, and the associated master and replica nodes serving the specified range.
+Client can issue a `CLUSTER SLOTS` command to retrieve an array of slot ranges and the associated master and replica nodes serving the specified ranges.

 The following is an example of output of `CLUSTER SLOTS`: